-• Scrum Master records the virtual collaboration session so others that wanted to see the session but were unable to turn up can review it at a later date.
+- Scrum Master records the virtual collaboration session so others that wanted to see the session but were unable to turn up can review it at a later date. - The team presents the Sprint results and demonstrates the new functionality, backlog Item after backlog item.

-- The Team presents the Iteration (Sprint) results and demonstrates the new functionality, Backlog Item after Backlog Item. - If customers are involved, make sure that functional user stories (as opposed to technical / nonfunctional or environmental user stories) are demonstrated first. - Demonstrate the story from the customer's point of view.
+- If customers are involved, make sure that functional user stories (as opposed to technical / nonfunctional or environmental user stories) are demonstrated first. - Demonstrate the story from the customer's point of view.
 Treat the user story like a mini-script and start the demonstration by saying, "as a <role>, I have just done this and now want to do ..." - All stakeholders can provide all types of feedback comments, observations, criticisms, requests for new functionality, and so forth.
 This is the purpose of the review to get feedback that is needed to make the product better.
-We need this data. - Changes to (or additions of) features may be made to the Team (Product) Backlog at this time.
-(Note: feedback is a series of proposed changes that have to be reviewed and estimated prior to committing to getting them done) - If the team reports an obstacle / impediment that is not yet solved, escalate this type of obstacle / impediment to management. - Explain what could not be completed during the Iteration (Sprint) and why (for example, the team under-estimated effort, there were interruptions to address critical customer issues, and so forth).
+We need this data. - Changes to (or additions of) features may be made to the Product Backlog at this time.
+(Proposed changes that affect the current Release Backlog would have to be reviewed and estimated prior to committing them to the Release Backlog.) - If the team reports an obstacle that is not yet solved, escalate this type of obstacle to management. - Explain what could not be completed during the Sprint and why (for example, the team underestimated effort, there were interruptions to address critical customer issues, and so forth).